 Free Avid Media Composer First.

 No art passes our conscience in the way film does, and goes directly to our feelings, deep down into the dark rooms of our souls.

 – Ingmar Bergman

-This means that besides the content, the use of editing style can help to define the look and mood of the story, and shape the manipulations of the plot which visually influence how people respond emotionally to narratives.
+On the other hand, creative content and style consistency makes editing easier.
+This means that besides the content, the use of editing style can help to define the look and mood of the story, and shape the narrative.
 As Speidel (2006) points out that films tell stories.
 While this is not true of all films, the cinematic narration as a “multivocal” medium that narrates through sound and pictures “enables films to co-opt the communicative capabilities of a whole host of other media and forms” (Speidel 2006).